mark-wiemer/mocha-wiki/HOW-TO:-Correctly-stub-stdout.md

-If you want to stub stdout inside your own code (via `process.stdout.write` or `console.log`) the problem is it will effect Mochas reporters, which rely on the same mechanisms to print results of the tests.
+If you want to stub stdout inside your own code (via `process.stdout.write` or `console.log`) there is a potential to hinder Mochas reporters output.
+This is because they rely on the same mechanisms to print results of the tests.

 i.e.
 ``` javascript